 “These experiences of love and support have enriched my own religious life,” she said.
 “I count on daily Eucharist, communal and private prayer, the rosary, scripture reading and adoration of the Blessed Sacrament to sustain me in my vocation.
 I want to be a faithful servant and put love and joy in everything I do.”

-Since 2010, she has served as a CSJ caregiver for the elderly in metropolitan Kansas City, helping them stay in their homes by providing various services.
+From 2010-19, she served as a CSJ caregiver for the elderly in metropolitan Kansas City, helping them stay in their homes by providing various services.
 It’s a ministry of the Sisters of St. Joseph of Carondelet.
-Whether it will be her last ministry remains to be seen.
+In 2022, she continues to serve as a caregiver in metro Kansas City.

 “I want to continue to seek God’s guidance,” she said.
 “When I took final vows I had engraved on my ring, ‘Open to the Spirit.’
 I’m still open to God leading me to something else.
 Who knows what it is?”